tdbianco/starter-hugo-academic/content/post/2021-07-27-introduction-to-developmental-psychology/index.en.md

 This is a broad distinguish - that historically has been formalised with far more detailed predictions.

-## Social Contextualism
+## Circles and Stairsways

 A historically relevant empiricist conceptualisation of psychological development is the **Social Contextualism** of [Lev Vygotsky](https://en.wikipedia.org/wiki/Lev_Vygotsky), that brought further organisation to the definition of Ecological Systems, previously formulated by [Urie Bronfenbrenner](https://en.wikipedia.org/wiki/Urie_Bronfenbrenner).
-Contextualism postulates that humans exist inside nested systems in reciprocal correlation[^6]:
+Contextualism postulates that humans exist inside nested circles in reciprocal correlation[^6]:

 [^6]: G. S. Ashiabi & K. K. O'Neal, (2015).
 Child social development in context: An examination of some propositions in Bronfenbrenner's bioecological theory. *Sage Open*, *5*(2), 2158244015590840.

--   Closer to the individual, the **micro-system**, such as the immediate environment of children - their family.
+-   Closer to the individual, the smaller circle or **micro-system**, such as the immediate environment of children - their family.

 -   Micro-systems connect to each other, forming a **meso-system**, for example, a school